-After the Marawi siege on May 23rd by the Maute group, President Duterte late at night declared the entire Mindanao under martial law.
+After the Marawi siege on the 23rd of May by the Maute group, President Duterte late at night declared the entire Mindanao under martial law.
 Duterte told the media that he did not know the presence of the United States (US) troops in Marawi City during the intensifying war between the Maute group and the Philippine forces.
-He had “never approached America” for help, said Duterte during the news conference in Cagayan de Oro.
+He had “never approached America” for help, reportedly said Duterte during the news conference in Cagayan de Oro.

-More than being screwed in broad daylight, the US assistance as being predicated on the ongoing ISIS-led war in Marawi isn’t just a simple fight against terrorism, or that the US initiative to send help is as urgent as keeping the president blind of this effort inherent of his disposal, or worse by a no-choice situation.
+More than just being screwed in broad daylight, the US assistance as being predicated on the ongoing ISIS-led war in Marawi would not just be a simple fight against terrorism, neither would that be the US initiative to send help as urgent as keeping President Duterte blind of this effort supposedly inherent of his disposal, nor would it be as worse as no-choice situation.

-Is it just rather fitting to act diplomatically and call such effort open for external forces who want to help fight against the Maute group even sans the president’s knowledge in advance?
+Is it ordinarily rather fitting to act diplomatically and treat such US troops’ effort as a random act of humanity that is open for external forces who want to help fight against the Maute group even sans the president’s knowledge beforehand?

-By letting the president appear as a castaway or worse than a puppet president when he, himself, confirmed his innocence about the US technical assistance in Marawi, isn’t it just simply role-playing that President Duterte seemed left out naively in the scene?
+By letting President Duterte appear as a castaway or worse than a puppet president when he, himself, confirmed his “innocence” about the US technical assistance in Marawi, isn’t it just simply a role-playing that President Duterte seemed left out naively in the scene?
 That in such case, there would be no violation of the chain of command?

-After the US initiative to send help to the Philippine troops in Marawi, does the situation on the ground become more favorable to the government forces?
-That’s not the scenario being expected after all with 13 marines killed as of press time.
+After the US initiative to send help to the Philippine forces in Marawi, did the situation on the ground become more favorable to the government forces?
+That was not the expected scenario as 13 marines were killed as of press time after all.

-Whether the terrorist group has been advancing its security level on the ground making them harder to be trapped by the Philippine troops, the US could not be held responsible.
+Whether the terrorist group has already been advancing its security level on the ground making it so difficult for the Philippine forces, the US troops could not be held responsible.

-Whether the US effort becomes successful to defeat the Maute group on the ground, Filipinos, at last, could face the world, yet red-faced.
+Whether the US effort became successful in defeating the Maute group on the ground, Filipinos, at last, would face the world, yet red-faced.

-But knowing the US full well—the capability to pretend and utilize its clandestine forces effectively operating across the globe especially in Syria, Iraq, Afghanistan, Turkey, Iran, and now back in the Philippines— its effort to help the Philippine troops may likely be a stark decoy.
+But knowing the US full well—the capability to likely pretend and intend to utilize its clandestine forces effectively operating across the globe especially in Syria, Iraq, Afghanistan, Turkey, Iran, and now back in the Philippines— its initiative to send help to the Philippine forces during the Marawi siege may likely be a stark decoy.

 The Philippine government now is in checkmate with this jaw-dropping US effort in the Marawi siege leaving President Duterte in a stalemate, momentarily.

-The US move could be likened to hitting two birds with just a single bullet—reaffirming its integral presence in the Philippines and value in times of security crisis while getting through a course or a plan that may strengthen its geopolitical advancement in Asia. ▲
+The US move could be likened to hitting two birds with just a single bullet—reaffirming its integral presence in the Philippines and value in times of security crisis while getting through a course or a plan that may strengthen its geopolitical advancement in Asia and the Pacific. ▲

 Regel Javines, at present, is working on his M.A. in Philosophy at the University of San Carlos attempting to understand life and existence through the lens of gnostic spirituality and ontological mathematics.
 He has been writing since 2011 publishing news, commentary, and opinion about politics, law, and various pressing social issues of interest.
 More >>